 - you can only pay into one Stocks and Shares ISA per tax year

-For this reason, to realise the true benefits of this product, you need to take a medium to long term view to make it really work.
+For this reason, to reduce the risk and realise the true benefits of this product, you need to take a medium to long term view to make it really work.
 Think a minimum 10 years before you use this money, and ideally longer.

-ISAs can provide you with a great wrapper for your investments to ensure you don’t lose any of your gains to the taxman.
-We have written a Complete ISA Guide and a Stocks & Shares ISA Guide that will give you everything you need to know.
+ISAs can provide you with a great tax-effcient wrapper for your investments to ensure you don’t lose any of your gains to the taxman.
+If you want to go deeper, check out the Complete ISA Guide and the Stocks & Shares ISA Guide that will give you everything you need to know.

 How does it help you invest?